kevinkit/Camera2TCP/README.md

-lena.png is a an original picture used for calibration.

 # Camera2TCP

 This repository is a python framework for making camera data available via TCP.
 Currently it only runs on Python 2.7, due to some old print statements.